TBR-Group-software/ai_chatbot/README.md

 3. **Set up environment variables**

-   Create a `.env` file in the root directory:
+   Create a `.env` file in the root directory and adjust with your API KEY:
    ```env
    GEMINI_API_KEY=your_google_gemini_api_key_here
    MODEL_NAME=gemini-2.0-flash